-- i.
-Any conditions of recognition (which must be met within an agreed period of time; final approval will not be given until these conditions have been met); - ii.
-Any recommendations which the partner institution is asked to consider but is not required to act upon, other than reporting any action taken (together with justification).
+- Any conditions of recognition (which must be met within an agreed period of time; final approval will not be given until these conditions have been met); - ii.
+Any recommendations which the Partner Institution is asked to consider but is not required to act upon, other than reporting any action taken (together with justification).

-A standard condition of recognition will be that the institution agrees to maintain the characteristics approved by the University and which underlie recognition, unless changed by a similar collaborative process leading to Senate approval.
+A standard condition of recognition will be that the institution agrees to maintain the characteristics approved by the University and which underlie recognition, unless changed by a similar collaborative process leading to CPAC approval.

-The report will be submitted to the University's Education Committee and will recommend whether or not the institution should be formally recognised as a partner.
-Having considered the report, UEC will forward their recommendation to Senate, if endorsed, for final approval.
+The report will be submitted to the University's Collaborative Provision Approval Committee, which has the authority to receive and approve the formal recognition of the institution as a partner.
+Having received the report, CPAC will report their decision to University Education Committee and Senate.
 Provisional approval may be given before conditions are satisfied; in this case, once conditions are satisfactorily fulfilled this will be reported back to the same committees.

-4.1.2.7 Response to Conditions
+4.1.6 Response to Conditions